wesleyem/139/README.md

 ###### Development environment
 	$> gcc --version
 	gcc (Ubuntu/Linaro 4.6.3-1ubuntu5) 4.6.3
-	Copyright (C) 2011 Free Software Foundation, Inc.
-	This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 AND

 	$> gcc --version
 	gcc (GCC) 4.4.7 20120313 (Red Hat 4.4.7-3)
-	Copyright (C) 2010 Free Software Foundation, Inc.
-	This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ### Assignments